Click here for the timetable of readings!

 Featuring Billy Cancel, Celie Daily, Charlie McCallister, Genevieve Fernworthy, Kate Camp

 Hidden House Press was launched in 2009 by Brooklyn-based composer & multi-instrumentalist, Genevieve Fernworthy (LAUDS, Tidal Channel) as a way to self-publish + release music, writing, and interactive art.

 Specializing in limited edition series of chapbooks, broadsides, and other poetry-based art work, as well as interesting formats of music albums + single releases, HHP seeks to print, distribute, and promote works by sound artists, writers, and performers who wish to retain their artistic integrity while pursuing experimental processes and art production.

-Featuring Armando Jaramillo Garcia, Alexis Pope, and Nina Puro
+Featuring Lauren Clark, Armando Jaramillo Garcia, Katie Longofono, and Yanyi Luo

 inter|rupture aims to startle and assault the current by providing readers with emerging and established artists who crave discovery.
 We publish three times a year–February, June, and October–and feature poetry.
 Our poems have been selected to appear in the Best of the Net Anthology three years in a row (2011, 2012, & 2013) and have been featured on Verse Daily.